SpencerBateman/dragon/README.md

+# Dragon
-# Dragon the preprocessor for Latex Dungeons & Dragons adventures
+## The preprocessor for Latex Dungeons & Dragons adventures